I was born and reared in a small town in South Carolina.

 I used to love international travel, but after being shaken down for money at an airport in Nigeria, I now prefer car trips with my husband, Vegas the Rottweiler, and Webster the Affenpinscher.

 For twenty years, I made my parents proud when I worked as a corporate attorney.
 But on August 1, 2016, I quit my job (and disappointed my parents).
-I’m now a full-time writer of Southern fiction, speaker on how to give a proper L.A.P. dance, and advocate for “agreeable disagreement.”
+I’m now a full-time writer, speaker, and advocate for “agreeable disagreement.”

-My debut novel, The Wisdom of Stones, will be published in April 2017.
+My debut novel, The Wisdom of Stones, was published in May 2017.

 I’m the host of the weekly podcast Be the Bridge, available on iTunes.